Voreen: History

 rendering acceleration API, and is able to achieve high interactive frame rates on consumer graphics hardware.
 It is platform independent and compiles on Windows and Linux.
 The source code and documentation, and also pre-compiled binaries for Windows and Linux, are available from its website.
+Since October 2024, Voreen is developed in an open repository on GitHub.
 Although it is intended and mostly used for medical applications, any other kind of volume data can be handled, e.g., microscopy, flow data or other simulations.